THE NATIONAL ENDOWMENT FOR THE ARTS

 THE POETRY FOUNDATION

 After successful pilot programs in Washington, D.C., and Chicago, the second phase of Poetry Out Loud was launched in high schools across America in the winter and spring of 2006 with tens of thousands of students participating.
 Ohio high school student Jackson Hille won the inaugural National Finals on May 16, 2006.
 Last year, more than 365,000 students competed.
-The program will continue to grow during the 2012-13 school year, culminating with the 2013 National Finals in Washington, D.C., April 29-30, 2013.
+The program will continue to grow during the 2015-16 school year, culminating in the 2016 National Finals in Washington, D.C., May 2-4, 2016.

 CONTEST STRUCTURE AND AWARDS

 The Poetry Out Loud competition welcomes students who are actively engaged in a home school program.
-In order for home-schooled students to participate, the home schooling association in their area should institute a system according to the POL guidelines of the National Endowment for the Arts and the Poetry Foundation so that they are properly prepared for Ohio’s state-level competition.
-At the very least, a student who is home-schooled should have competed with 30 other students before being advanced to the state competition.
+In order for home-schooled students to participate, the home schooling association in their area should register for POL and institute a system according to the POL guidelines of the National Endowment for the Arts and the Poetry Foundation so that they are properly prepared for Ohio's regional and state-level competitions.
+At the very least, a student who is home-schooled should have competed with a group of other home schooled students before advancing to the regional semi-final competition.

-Each winner at the state level will receive $300 and an all-expenses-paid trip to Washington to compete for the national championship.
+The POL champion for Ohio will receive $300 and an all-expenses-paid trip to Washington to compete for the national championship.
 The state winner's school will receive a $500 stipend for the purchase of poetry books.
-A runner-up in each state will receive $100, with $200 for his or her school library.
-Additionally, a total of $50,000 in scholarships and school stipends will be awarded to the winners at the National Finals.
+The runner-up will receive $200, with $200 for his or her school library.
+Additionally, a total of $50,000 in awards and school stipends is given annually at the National Finals, including a $20,000 cash prize for the

 PROGRAM MATERIALS AND SCHEDULE